silenNH/Twitter_Sentiment_Analysis/README.md

 ```bash
 git clone "<path to this repository>"
 ```
-Configure the TweetProducer config.ini in the folder ./TweetProducer file:
+Configure the TweetProducer config.ini in the folder ./TweetProducer:
 * Enter your Twitter Credentials here:
 ```bash
 [AUTH]